makentenza/ocp-infra-mon/README.md

 # OCP Infrastructure and Internals Monitoring (In Progress)

-The aim of this repository is to automate the deployment for a Infra and Internals Monitoring solution for OpenShift Container Platform.
-This solution is based in the OpenSource product [Icinga 2.](https://www.icinga.com/products/icinga-2/)
+The aim of this repository is to automate the deployment for an Infra and Internals Monitoring solution for OpenShift Container Platform.
+This solution is based in the OpenSource project [Icinga 2.](https://www.icinga.com/products/icinga-2/)

 The whole solution is deployed as containers in OCP.
 In order to remove the solution there are only 2 actions required:

 1. Delete the 'infra-monitor' namespace created by the automated deployment
 2. Optionally remove '/var/inframon-agent' directory and the iptables rule for port TCP/5666 from every Node

 ## Pre-deployment requirements